1979 Kurdish rebellion in Iran: Final stage

 In January 1981, the Iraqi army successfully established a supply line to KDPI strongholds through Nowdesheh and Qasr-e Shirin, and began sending military equipment their way.
 This allowed the KDPI to cut off the Baghdad-Tehran highway, blocking Iranian forces from using this main thoroughfare.
 By late 1981, however, a counteroffensive from the Iranian forces pushed Iraqi forces back over the border, debilitating the KDPI and rendering them a marginal military factor for the rest of the war.
 More than 10,000 Kurdish forces were alleged to have been killed.

 Despite the KDPI's military defeat, armed remnants of the group continued to shelter in northern Iraq and engage in low-level campaigns against Iranian forces.
 This lasted until 1983, when more Iranian forces were diverted to the Iraqi front amid escalation of the Iran-Iraq War.
 Komala militants also moved their military bases to Iraqi Kurdistan following Iranian operations on the border.

 Aftermath

 While most of KDPI's military and political activity in Iran was greatly reduced after the 1979-1981 rebellion, they continued their opposition activities throughout the 1980s.
 Starting in 1985, military conflict broke out between the KDPI and Komala inside northern Iraq, leading to hundreds of deaths among the two rebel groups.
 In 1989, the KDPI resumed its military activities against the government.
 Following a political and military crackdown in 1996, the conflict between KDPI and the Iranian government mainly shifted to political opposition abroad rather than violence within the country.
 Insurgency was renewed in 2004 by the Kurdistan Free Life Party, a militant group affiliated with the Turkish Kurdistan Workers' Party and the Kurdistan Communities Union.

+According to New Lines Magazine, "Iranian Kurdish armed groups have maintained bases in northern Iraq since they were pushed into exile in the early 1980s, when an insurrection for self-determination and rights was brutally suppressed by the Iranian regime.
+Hundreds of Kurdish villages were razed in retaliation."